 If you DO already have a good working relationship with your principal, you already know how valuable this is.
 If you don’t, maybe it’s something you wish you had.
 Maybe you’re thinking… “SURE, that sounds wonderful, but you don’t know my administration.”
 If you have the opportunity to find a principal who supports school counselors, you’ve truly found a treasured gem!

-Here are 5 characteristics I’ve noticed of a principal who supports and understands school counselors:
+Here are 5 characteristics I’ve noticed in a principal who supports and understands school counselors.

 When we really started pursuing RAMP, our principal started to understand the ASCA National Model and how our time should be best spent.
 He took testing off of our plate so that we could and would fill our days with appropriate duties for school counselors.
 I know our principal has seen this list, and I feel so respected as a professional who is known and heard in this way.

-2- The principal holds school counselors to the high standard they should hold in the school.
+2- The principal who supports school counselors holds school counselors to appropriately high standards

 This is closely woven into appropriate vs. inappropriate school counseling duties from number 1, but I think there is something more to it.
 As an unsupported counselor, you may feel strongly to advocate for GETTING RID of things that don’t belong to you.
 BUT- have you thought of really pushing the things you SHOULD be doing?
 A good principal holds their school counselor accountable to being data-driven and proactive.
 They should want to see your data from your programs, classroom lessons, and small groups.